boyofgreen/Web-App-ToolKit/README.md

 |**enabled**| Toggles the secondary pin functionality (true/false)
 |**buttonText**| Text that is used on the pin button
 |**tileTextTheme**| The visual theme for the tile (light/dark)
-|**buttonSection**| This sets the sharebutton into a particular section of the app bar (if you have secions set up) the default is global http://msdn.microsoft.com/en-us/library/windows/apps/Hh700497.aspx
+|**buttonSection**| This sets the sharebutton into a particular section of the app bar (if you have sections set up) the default is primary http://msdn.microsoft.com/en-us/library/windows/apps/Hh700497.aspx
 |**squareImage**| A path to a square image that is used for secondary tiles
 |**wideImage**| A path to a wide image that is used for secndary tiles